Welcoming your puppy

 step by step, with patience and tolerance.

-of time that will decrease as he grows up, although you would always
+him, an amount of time that will decrease as he grows up, although